 She was going to Oxford, he to Pomona College, a continent and ocean apart.
 Had they tried to keep their relationship alive, they would have become each other's tormentor, no less cruel than Satan himself.
 Even at seventeen, Quinn understood that a relationship in colleges eight time zones apart was as certain to end in disaster as an asteroid on a collision course toward Earth.
 He had paid attention in English literature class.
 He knew how hearts worked.

 That day was goodbye.
 Quinn inhaled a few deep breaths, searching for oxygen.
 A full-body shudder undid his paralysis.
 He unbuckled his watch.
 As he handed it to Janet, a single tear from each eye fell onto the watch.

 “I want you to have this.
 Not to remember me, but because when you wear it, we’ll always be in sync.
 We’ll laugh and cry at the same movies.
 We’ll enjoy the same books.
 We’ll drink wine at the same moment.
 Heck, maybe we’ll both even get the same type of dog years from now.”

 It was Janet’s turn to cry.
 “Yeah.”
 She managed to force a smile, but that didn’t stop her tears.
 “We’ll always be in sync.”

 “I’m going to go now.
 I’d better go,” Quinn said.
 “Goodbye, babe.”

 “This should never happen to anyone else.”

-Janet raised her wrist and aimed the watch at Quinn.
+Now, Janet raised her wrist and displayed the watch.